 Even if the characters do manage to rig up the lights and they work, Finagle's Law dictates that something will go wrong later.
 Maybe someone will accidentally ruin the display, or the characters have to take it down and redo everything because someone isn't happy with how it turned out.

-Christmas lights can even carry a risk of Amusing Injuries.
-Accidents involving the string of light — and in some cases the mere act of turning it on — may lead to electrocution.
+Christmas lights even carry a risk of Amusing Injuries.
+Accidents involving the string of light — or the mere act of turning it on — may lead to a Harmless Electrocution.
 If someone has to climb a ladder to hang up or try to fix the lights, expect them to fall at least once.
-Sometimes, a character will inexplicably end up covered in Christmas lights.
+Sometimes, a character will inexplicably end up tangled up in Christmas lights.

 Over-the-Top Christmas Decorations is a common cause of Christmas Light Chaos, but those who prefer more modest decorations are not immune.